jeremybarbet/react-native-modalize/README.md

 | ------------------------------- | ----------- | --------------- | ------------------------------------------------- |
 | `open`                          | func        | **`required`**  | The method to open the modal                      |
 | `close`                         | func        |                 | The method to close the modal                     |

+## Q&A

+**What's the React modal's warning?**

+In a future version of `react-native`, the `Modal` component will be moved out from the core.
+Besides `react-native-gesture-handler` for `Android` doesn't work well with it.
+I'd recommand migrating to something like react-navigation or react-native-navigation's modal to wrap this component.

 ## Development